spurll/tournament/readme.md

 Feature Requests
 ----------------

-The following features may be implemented in the future:

-* An "undo" fuction would be fairly useful.
-A single-level undo probably wouldn't be too hard to implement.
-* Verification ("Are you sure?") for some of the more disastrous stuff you can do accidentally.
-(Dropping players, closing tournaments, etc.)
-* Logging, including the IP address of whomever connects (to satisfy my curiosity as to where people are connecting from).
+* I feel like most of the functions in `models.py` should have the `@property` decorator.

-An older, command-line version of the program can be found in the cli/ directory.
-It has most of the same features, but will probably not be updated in the future.
+An older, command-line version of the program can be found in the `cli/` directory.
+It has most of the same features, but will not be updated in the future and may have undocumented bugs.

 Known Bugs
 ----------